YIA projects

 This project aims at rapid all-optical readout of cellular states at large scale based on high-sensitivity stimulated Raman scattering by integrating two emerging chip-scale technologies.
 This approach will enable high detection rates, low cost and robustness allowing even kinetic studies on live cells.
 This paradigm shift in cellular analysis not only overcomes current technological bottlenecks but also opens new horizons for dynamic, in-depth biological and neurological exploration.

-HYPUSH: Spin disorder in iron oxide nanoparticles: A new paradigm to elucidate for pushing the limits of magnetic hyperthermia by Dr. Elizabeth Martin Jefremovas
+HYPUSH: Spin disorder in iron oxide nanoparticles: A new paradigm to elucidate for pushing the limits of magnetic hyperthermia

 In recent years, the field of nanomagnetism has benefited from magnetic defects to expand the limits of knowledge and applications.
 However, the full potential of spin disorder is yet to be released.
 In an interdisciplinary project merging nanomagnetism, computational science, neutron scattering and biomedicine, HYPUSH proposes to benefit from magnetic inhomogeneities for pushing the therapeutic efficiency of magnetic hyperthermia.
 Based on the combination of neutron data and micromagnetic simulations, the correlation between the spin arrangement and the macroscopic heat release will be elucidated, allowing to identify the optimal nanoparticle designs for upgraded magnetic hyperthermia.
 The scientific outcomes, together with the training on leadership and management, will enable me to lean in my next step career, leading my own research projects and expanding the developed methodology to pioneer unexplored research avenues.

-LICER: Liquid-Crystal Elastomer Robotics by Dr. Alejandro Ibarra
+LICER: Liquid-Crystal Elastomer Robotics

 LiCER proposes to design, develop and demonstrate an instrumented actuator from liquid crystal elastomers (LCEs), with the aim of building a soft endoscope robot.
 This requires the intersection of three research areas represented by the applicant (AI) and the two host groups (JL, HV): (1) LCE engineering and programming of actuation (JL), (2) mechanics of soft materials for dynamic actuation (AI) and (3) the development of robotic control systems (HV).
 Direct ink writing (DIW) will be used to make the LCEs, allowing us to program the ground state shape and the alignment of the polymer chains, thereby defining the actuated shape.
 An innovative component is that we will use the same technique to print also other materials, providing thermal or light energy to the LCEs for triggering actuation and deformation sensors to monitor actuation.
 In contrast to standard LCE research, our ambition is to make a component that is of real value in robotics, as ensured by the competence in the team.

-AMiPD: Astrocyte Metabolism in Parkinson’s Disease by Dr. Ilaria Goglia
+AMiPD: Astrocyte Metabolism in Parkinson’s Disease

 Growing evidence points to the alteration of astrocyte function and mitochondrial dysfunction as significant contributors to Parkinson’s disease (PD) and α-synuclein (α-syn) pathology.
 The Astrocyte Metabolism in Parkinson’s Disease (AMiPD) project aims to elucidate how α-syn pathology influences astrocytic metabolism and its subsequent effects on neurodegeneration in PD.
 The project aims to use a multi-omics data approach to identify metabolic alterations in α-syn mutant astrocytes.
 The primary objective is to develop a multiscale computational model capable of simulating astrocytic metabolism, integrating spatial and morphological features to predict metabolic changes accurately.
 Experimental validation will include metabolomic profiling and mitochondrial characterization in astrocytes derived from iPSCs of α-syn mutation carriers, as well as post-mortem brain tissues.
 This interdisciplinary approach bridges wet lab and computational biology, offering insights into PD pathogenesis and identifying potential therapeutic targets.